LoveMyDogs/Timeline/_posts/2022-11-07-test-corrections.md

 # Review

 Thankfully I already knew a lot of these concepts and could use deductive reasoning for those I was hesitant about, I did have to look up some concepts but it ended up well.
+I struggled with booleans, some list stuff before I understood, I pretty much knew functions and working with other people.